-The Application of the Eighth Amendment to the Assurance of Abortion Rights
+The Application of the Eighth Amendment to Assure the Stability of Abortion Rights

 (Further Arguments, Details, and Explanations are Available in “An Abortion Amendment Alternative”